Master's Degree in Special Education

 Length: 42 credit hours minimum.
 Completion credits depend upon additional endorsements / certifications sought.
 May be completed in 18-24 months.

-Format: This program may be taken entirely online.
-Students may enter the program in the fall, spring, or summer semesters.
+Format: Eight-week courses may be taken entirely online.
+Students may begin the program in August, October, January, March, May, or July.

 Results: Master of Education degree and initial K-12 teaching license with endorsement in special education and a reading specialist option.
 Regent Autism Certificate is also available.